awsumco/thruk_cl/README.md

 # thruk_cl

-thruk_cl will display WARNING and CRITICAL notifactions to your terminal.
+thruk_cl will display WARNING and CRITICAL notifications to your terminal.

 # Install